DSKunth/DSKunth/README.md

 Hi there! 👋 Greetings!
 I am Dorothy, and here is my brief bio:
-- I am exploring opportunities in the data space while reskilling and upskilling in data science.
-- I have recently completed [Google Data Analytics Professional Certification](https://www.coursera.org/professional-certificates/google-data-analytics) sponsored by [INCO Academy](https://incoacademy.de/en/programs/67) and Google.org.
+- I am a Finance-focused Data Analyst and my favorite tools are Python, SQL, and Tableau.
-- I also participated in an immersive, six-month data analyst/data engineer training program at [Women AI Academy](https://www.womenaiacademy.com/).
+- I participated in an immersive, six-month data analyst/data engineer training program at [Ethos AI/Women AI Academy](https://www.womenaiacademy.com/).
-- When I first became interested in data science in 2022, I was inspired to upskill and gain a deeper understanding of the sophisticated technologies surrounding data.
+- I became interested in data science during my parental break in 2022, so I expanded my skills and explored the sophisticated technologies surrounding data.
 Since then I have been learning about the convergence between artificial intelligence, digital innovation, cloud computing, and data science via MOOC platforms (Udacity, DataCamp, and Coursera).
-- Previously, I worked as an Oracle business analyst and an accountant.
+- I am an Accounting and Business Analyst with a strong affinity for IT and a passion for systems and process improvements.

 ### Learning path:
   - Data Science: